salvadordf/csharp_demos/README.md

 * _QueueBackgroundWorker_: The QueueBackgroundWorker class uses an internal thread and a queue list to store custom messages.
 The application can handle the current message in the OnWork event.
 The _QueueBackgroundWorkerDemo_ demo shows how to use this class.

+## CefSharpWinForms
+CefSharp browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.